Research for Health in Humanitarian Crises (R2HC)

 The programme was launched on 4th June 2013 at the Wellcome Trust in London.
 Click here for a selection of news articles about the programme, published following the launch.
 To read our launch press release please click here.

-The programme has commissioned a system-wide Evidence Review to identify major challenges/evidence needs associated with public health interventions in humanitarian contexts.
-The full report is available here.
+The programme commissioned a system-wide Evidence Review to identify major challenges/evidence needs associated with public health interventions in humanitarian contexts.
+The full report is available as a PDF and online resource here.

 The R2HC programme will facilitate research collaborations between public health researchers and operational humanitarian agencies.
 If you would like ELRHA to assist with finding research partners for your organisation, click here to download the partnership brokering form.

-The R2HC’s First Call for Proposals was opened for Expressions of Interest on 28 July and closed on 10 September.
-A shortlist of applications have now been selected to develop a full application.
+The R2HC’s First Call for Proposals is now closed.
 For details on the First Call for Proposals click here.
-A second call will be opened early in 2014.
+A second call will be announced early in 2014.

 Rapid response grants facility